-- skills assessing authority for nurses and midwives wishing to migrate under the Australia Government’s General Skilled Migration program.
+- the approved and independent assessing authority, authorised by the Department of Home Affairs to assess skills and qualifications of nurses and midwives seeking to migrate to Australia, under the Australian Government’s General Skilled Migration program.

 The Nursing and Midwifery Board of Australia undertakes the following:

-- Developing standards, codes and guidelines for the nursing and midwifery profession
+- developing practice standards, codes and guidelines for the nursing and midwifery profession

-- Approving accreditation standards and accredited courses of study
+- approving accreditation standards and accredited programs of study

 The Department of Home Affairs is responsible for immigration to Australia and will assess your application for a visa to migrate.

 Australian and New Zealand Standard Classification of Occupations (ANZSCO) are codes applied to occupations for statistical purposes.
-These codes are used by the Department of Home Affairs in the skilled visa program, where it is a requirement for visa eligibility, as the standard by which a visa applicant’s skills to undertake a specific occupation in Australia are assessed.
+These codes are used by the Department of Home Affairs in the skilled visa program.

 The Australian Health Practitioner Regulation Agency, conducts the assessment for registration on behalf of the Nursing and Midwifery Board of Australia.